(Tutorial for beginners)

 For beginners, you can start simply by using the config file I have uploaded on my GitHub.
 I have also uploaded my mask images dataset along with the YOLO format labeled text files, which although might not be the best but will give you a good start on how to train your own custom detector model using YOLO.
 You can find a labeled dataset of better quality or an unlabeled dataset and label it yourself later.

-I have uploaded all the files needed for training a custom YOLOv4 detector in Windows on my GitHub link below.
+I have uploaded my custom mask dataset and all the other files needed for training a custom YOLOv4-tiny detector in Windows on my GitHub link below.

 Labeled Dataset (obj.zip)

 You can download datasets for many objects from the sites mentioned below.
 These sites also contain images of many classes of objects along with their annotations/labels in multiple formats such as the YOLO_DARKNET text files and the PASCAL_VOC XML files.